Samot484/Question-3-Answer/README.md

-This repository contains my answer to question 3 of the 3rd Year Biology Undergraduate Computer Assignment.
+This repository contains my answer to question 3 of the 3rd Year Biology Undergraduate GitHub Computer Assignment.
 The analysis included calculates the average rainfall by month in Melbourne and Oxford and then produces a graph comparing rainfall in each month.

 To run the first section of the analysis use the following command: